 1. Assessment Only route - three months (self-funded) Graduates applying for this route will have substantial experience of working with children from birth to five years and be able to demonstrate the Teachers' Standards (Early Years) across the full birth to five age range without further training or placement experience.
 The assessment only route is a self-funded route.

-2. Graduate Entry Employment Based route - twelve months, part-time (NCTL funded) Graduates applying for this route will be employed in an early years setting either:
+2. Graduate Employment Based route - twelve months, part-time (NCTL funded) Graduates applying for this route will be employed in an early years setting either:

 Funding will cover the training course fees and a financial incentive to employers which could include cover or salary enhancement.